spemer/spemer.github.io/_posts/2021-09-21-customize-website-scrollbar-with-css-no-javascript.md

 ### Pseudo elements

-You can use 7 different pseudo-elements to customize scrollbar with the code below:
+You can use 7 different pseudo-elements to customize scrollbar with code below:

 ```css
 ::-webkit-scrollbar {